docxology/mdkv/paper/mdkv_paper.md

 - Tracks: `revision` for change logs; `metadata` for release info.
 - Flow: record rationale per release in `revision`; embed DOI, version, or policy IDs in `metadata`; export for auditors or regulators with selected layers.
 - Benefit: lightweight provenance and traceability without heavy infrastructure.
+- Notes: use checksums/signatures described in Appendix C to support integrity attestations.

 ### 11.6 Product, policy, and dual‑audience documentation